Kitware/CMake/Help/command/add_custom_command.rst

   will be ignored.

-  If ``COMMAND`` specifies an executable target name (created by the :command:`add_executable` command) it will automatically be replaced by the location of the executable created at build time.
-If set, the :prop_tgt:`CROSSCOMPILING_EMULATOR` executable target property will also be prepended to the command to allow the executable to run on the host.
+  If ``COMMAND`` specifies an executable target name (created by the :command:`add_executable` command), it will automatically be replaced by the location of the executable created at build time if either of the following is true:

-  (Use the ``TARGET_FILE``
-  :manual:`generator expression <cmake-generator-expressions(7)>` to
-  reference an executable later in the command line.)
-  Additionally a target-level dependency will be added so that the executable target will be built before any target using this custom command.
-However this does NOT add a file-level dependency that would cause the custom command to re-run whenever the executable is recompiled.
+  * The target is not being cross-compiled (i.e. the :variable:`CMAKE_CROSSCOMPILING` variable is not set to true).
+  * The target is being cross-compiled and an emulator is provided (i.e. its :prop_tgt:`CROSSCOMPILING_EMULATOR` target property is set).
+    In this case, the contents of :prop_tgt:`CROSSCOMPILING_EMULATOR` will be prepended to the command before the location of the target executable.

+  If neither of the above conditions are met, it is assumed that the command name is a program to be found on the ``PATH`` at build time.

   Arguments to ``COMMAND`` may use
   :manual:`generator expressions <cmake-generator-expressions(7)>`.
+  Use the ``TARGET_FILE`` generator expression to refer to the location of a target later in the command line (i.e. as a command argument rather than as the command to execute).

-  References to target names in generator expressions imply target-level dependencies, but NOT file-level dependencies.
-List target names with the ``DEPENDS`` option to add file-level dependencies.
+  Whenever a target is used as a command to execute or is mentioned in a generator expression as a command argument, a target-level dependency will be added automatically so that the mentioned target will be built before any target using this custom command.
+However this does NOT add a file-level dependency that would cause the custom command to re-run whenever the executable is recompiled.
+List target names with the ``DEPENDS`` option to add such file-level dependencies.

 ``COMMENT``
   Display the given message before the commands are executed at